Jerry98x/The_Room_Controller_Side/README.md

 # Thesis project: virtual environment for non-anthropomorphic

 This project was developed for my ([Andrea Gerosa](https://github.com/Jerry98x)) thesis within the MSc Computer Science and Engineering degree at Politecnico di Milano.
-The title of the thesis is ___Being the Room: Embodiment of Living Spaces as Non-Anthropomorphic Avatars in Virtual Reality___ and consists of an application developed in Unity.
+The title of the thesis is ___Being the Room: Embodiment of Living Spaces as Non-Anthropomorphic Avatars in Virtual Reality___ and consists of an application in VR developed in Unity.

 ## Description